jaypha/php-fixdb/README.md

 ## Versions for other databases.

 There are no plans to create versions for other databases.
 It shouldn't be too difficult to do so if you are so inclined.
-I am also open to commissions.

 ## License